 At the front, there are two USB 3.0 Type-A ports, one USB 2.0 Type-A port, and a headphone/mic combo port for easily hooking up accessories and storage devices.
 There are fully removable dust filters at the top and bottom, which means it is easier to clean.
 The only thing we miss is a USB Type-C port at the front, but that is really nitpicking on our part, especially when our motherboard pick has no USB Type-C front panel header.

-The Antel ARES AP650 is a great power supply unit for its price.
-It is a fully-modular PSU with 80+ Bronze certification and 650W power output.
+The Antel ARES AP650 is a great power supply unit for just ₹4,650.
+It is a fully modular PSU (and the only one below ₹6,000) with 80+ Bronze certification and 650W power output.
 It has three 8-pin power supply ports for the GPU, four SATA/Molex ports, a 28-pin power supply port for the motherboard, and an 8-pin port for the CPU.
 It has more than enough power output to power the whole gaming PC build.
 Even if you upgrade to a beefier GPU a couple of years down the line, it would be able to handle the load.

 To go with the white or black PC case (depending on which case colour you go with), you can go with Ant Esports’ SuperFlow 120 Auto RGB v2 ARGB fans.
-One fan is priced at ₹499, and buying three of them would cost around ₹1,500.
-Mount them at the front of the case for an excellent RGB look.
+One fan is priced at ₹550 (increased from its original price of ₹499), and buying three of them would cost around ₹1,500.
+You can mount them at the front of the case for an excellent RGB look.